kflansburg/xshop/README.md

 False
 ```

 Great!
 The tests confirm other's results with Heartbleed.
-You might notice that there is very output.
-All output is routed to test.log in the root of the project folder, which can be monitored with `tail -f`.
+You might notice that there is very little output.
+All output, including Docker build output, compilation output, and hook script output is routed to `test.log` in the root of the project folder, which can be monitored with `tail -f`.
 This is most useful for compilation tests which take some time.
-Any output from your exploit script will also go here.
-In my case, for `1.0.1a`, I find the memory dumped from vulnerable servers:
+In my case, for `1.0.1a`, I find that my script printed out the memory dumped from the vulnerable `1.0.1a` server:

 ```
 .@....SC[...r....+..H...9...